LauraDutra/public-works/README.md

-# bio site
+# public works
-This is a one-page site as a hub for links to all past and present projects.
-Plus social links.
+One page hub to share links for assets and in-progress public projects for clients and collaborators.